istio/istio.io/_docs/setup/install-kubernetes.md

     oc adm policy add-scc-to-user anyuid -z istio-egress-service-account -n istio-system
     ```

-* Install the Kubernetes client [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), or upgrade to the latest
+* Install or upgrade the Kubernetes client [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to match
-  version supported by your cluster (version 1.7 or newer for CRD support, and it should match your cluster's).
+  version supported by your cluster (version 1.7 or newer for CRD support).

-* Note that upgrading Istio is not yet supported.
-If you previously installed Istio on this cluster, please uninstall first by following the
-  uninstalling steps and yaml files matching your current version.
-  For the {{ site.data.istio.version }} release, the [uninstalling]({{home}}/docs/setup/install-kubernetes.html#uninstalling) steps are located at the end of this page.
+* If you installed one of our v0.1.x alpha versions before please [uninstall](https://istio.io/v-0.1/docs/tasks/installing-istio.html#uninstalling) it first.

 ## Installation steps